 Who Should Enroll?

 Throughout the course, learners will engage with topics such as the Ayurvedic signs of impending death, the emotional experiences of the dying and their loved ones, and the broader cultural and spiritual reflections on death found in Indian traditions.
-The program is ideal for anyone ready to confront or embrace the topic of death, seeking both personal insights and professional skills in a supportive and enlightening environment.
+The program may be useful for anyone ready to confront, explore or embrace the topic of death, seeking both personal insights and professional skills in a supportive environment.

 This course may be a good fit for you if: